NeuroDesk/neurocontainers/recipes/nighres/README.md

 Tests:
 ```
+cp /opt/nighres ~/ -r
+cd ~/nighres
 make smoke_tests
 ```

 More documentation can be found here: https://nighres.readthedocs.io/en/latest/

-To make the executables and scripts inside this container transparently available in the command line of environments where Neurocommand is installed: ml nighres/1.5.1
+To make the executables and scripts inside this container transparently available in the command line of environments where Neurocommand is installed: ml nighres/toolVersion

 Citation:
 ```